Apple has blocked this popular VPN from delivering important security updates

-Proton Technologies, the company behind ProtonVPN, has hit out at Apple after updates for the VPN service were blocked by the firm.
+Proton Technologies, the company behind ProtonVPN, has hit out at Apple after updates for its VPN service were blocked by the firm.

 In a blog post, Proton founder Andy Yen expressed his alarm at the reasons provided by the App Store Review team, which centered on the possibility the VPN app could be used to challenge the authority of governments.